Levi Strauss & Co.

-Levi Strauss & Co. (/ˈliːvaɪ ˈstɹaʊs/ LEE-vy-_-STROWSS) is an American clothing company known worldwide for its Levi's (/ˈliːvaɪz/ LEE-vyze) brand of denim jeans.
-It was founded in May 1853 when German-Jewish immigrant Levi Strauss moved from Buttenheim, Bavaria, to San Francisco, California, to open a West Coast branch of his brothers' New York dry goods business.
-Although the corporation is registered in Delaware, the company's corporate headquarters is located in Levi's Plaza in San Francisco.
+Levi Strauss & Co.
+(Note: Pronunciation: /ˈliːvaɪ ˈstɹaʊs/, LEE-vy-_-STROWSS) is an American clothing company known worldwide for its Levi's (Note: Pronunciation: /ˈliːvaɪz/, LEE-vyze) brand of denim jeans.
+It was founded in May 1853 when German-Jewish immigrant Levi Strauss moved from New York City, New York, to San Francisco, California, to open a West Coast branch of his brothers' New York dry goods business.
+The corporation is registered in Delaware and its headquarters is located in Levi's Plaza in San Francisco.